 ALTER COLUMN column_name modifiction_type

-- ALTER COLUMN: Command to change the properties of column like data type, length and etc.
+- ALTER COLUMN: Command to change the properties of a column, like data type, length, etc.

 - column_name: Name of the column whose properties you want to modify.

-- modification type: what type of modification you want to perform on the column like changing data type, constraints, or default value of the column and etc.
+- modification type: what type of modification you want to perform on the column, like changing data type, constraints, or default value of the column, etc.

-In one of the previous examples or topics, you added the new column ‘credited_date’ of type date to the table ‘salaries’, then in the next example changed the table name to ’employee_salaries’.
+In one of the previous examples or topics, you added the new column ‘credited_date’ of type date to the table ‘salaries’ and changed the table name to ’employee_salaries’ in the next example.

-So for example this time you are going to change the newly added column ‘credited_date’ data type to a new data type named ‘timestamp’ that stores the date with time value.
+So, for example, this time, you are going to change the newly added column ‘credited_date’ data type to a new data type named ‘timestamp’, which stores the date with a time value.

 ALTER TABLE employee_salaries